Healthspan versus lifespan — why the right target is to compress morbidity

 Living a long life is not the goal.
 Living well for a long life is.
 The difference between how many years you live and how many you live in full health reaches 12 years in developed countries — and almost no one is looking at the number that matters.

-João is 78.
+Walk that back: He is 78.
 He came to the visit with his daughter.
 He has walked with a cane since 71.
 He has had diabetes since 64, a heart attack at 68, atrial fibrillation at 72, a hip replacement at 74, a fall and a femur fracture at 76.
 He takes eleven pills a day.
-Doctor, I lived a long life, he says.
+Doctor, I lived a long life, he told me.
 But I haven't lived well in ten years.

-The daughter, who is 50, listens in silence.
-She is trying to understand whether her father's path is her own.
-And she came with the right question: it isn't how long I will live.
+The daughter, who is 50, listened in silence.
+She was trying to understand whether her father's path is her own.
+And she came with the right question, the one I wish more patients would ask me: it isn't how long I will live.
 It's how many of those years I will live well.

 That is the distinction that organizes 21st-century longevity medicine.
 Lifespan is how long you live.
 Healthspan is how long you live well — without disabling disease, without significant chronic pain, without the loss of function that takes away what defines being an autonomous person.
 And the gap between the two numbers, almost everywhere in the world, is widening.